Nursing vs. Dental Hygiene | Career Comparison

 Truth be told, you can probably take a lot of the same classes and apply to both nursing and hygiene schools, then see which one you get into.
 Just remember that the specific school you’re applying to may include a couple of different prerequisite classes, so be sure to plan ahead.

-Both nursing and dental hygiene programs are two-year programs.
-And both allow you to earn an associate's or bachelor’s degree, depending on your choice of educational institution.
+Both nursing and dental hygiene programs offer two-year associate degree programs, as well as four-year bachelor’s degree programs, depending on your choice of educational institution.

 Registered Nurse Requirements